Let's start by asking, "What is a 'relationship?"

 When couples don't last, research suggests the primary reasons are:

-This means that over 70% of people leaving a relationship do so because of a breakdown in how they relate to each other.
+This means over 70% of people leaving a relationship do so because of a breakdown in how they relate to each other.

 More often than not this is because one or both believe their life dreams and hopes aren't being heard, noticed or acted upon.

-If you've stopped dreaming, given up hoping for something better or simply believe that 'this is as good as it gets' then perhaps it's time for a check-in to see if your relationship could be enriched by diving into what it means to be an individual within a relationship whose life vision and purpose is being realised - not relegated to the back of a busy to-do list that feels as if it's getting longer each day.
+If you've stopped dreaming, given up hoping for something better or simply believe that 'this is as good as it gets' then perhaps it's time for a check-in to see if your relationship could be enriched by diving into what it means to be an individual within a relationship whose life vision and purpose is realised - not relegated to the back of a busy to-do list that feels as if it's getting longer each day.